tomarrell/lbadd/doc/internal/parser/scanner/Consensus-Protocol.md

 ## Graceful handling of failures

 Accepting failures exist and handling them gracefully enables creation of more resilient and stable systems.
 Having _circuit breakers_, _backoff mechanisms in clients_ and _validation and coordination mechanisms_ are some of the pointers to be followed.

+## Running Lbadd on Raft

+* Background: Raft is just a consensus protocol that helps keep different database servers in sync.
+We need methods to issue a command and enable the sync between servers.
+* Logistics: The `AppendEntriesRPC` will have the command to be executed by the client.
+This command goes through the leader, is applied by all the followers and then committed by the leader.
+Thus ensuring an in-sync distributed database.